AmanGupta2701/AmanGupta2701/README.md

 - 👋 Hi, I’m @AmanGupta2701
 - 👀 I’m interested in programming C++ and Python
+- 🌱 I'm currently working as an AI Engineer @Accenture.
-- 🌱 I’m currently studying at Delhi Technological University 4th year
+- Completed BTech from Delhi Technological University.
-- 💞️ I’m looking to collaborate on periodic mathematical patterns in social beahaviour.
+- 💞️ I’m looking to collaborate on GEN-AI, RAG, NLP, ML
 - 📫 How to reach me dtuamangupta@gmail.com

                    www.linkedin.com/in/aman-gupta-dce-2k19